 Warm yourself up at the Sukkulenten Sammlung

-If you are sick of the cold, head to the greenhouses at the Sukkulenten Sammlung, one of my all-time favourite places in Zurich.
+If you are sick of the cold, head to the greenhouses at the Sukkulenten Sammlung (Succulent Collection), one of my all-time favorite places in Zurich in winter (and in spring, summer and autumn, too).
 Leave your coat at the entrance and explore warmer climates.
 It is a perfect occupation for rainy or snowy days.
 And, if you crave some green for your home, you can even buy some small cacti and succulents.
 There is a bus from Bürkliplatz that takes you directly to the greenhouses.
 The station is called “Sukkulenten Sammlung”, so you cannot miss it.
 If the weather is good, I urge you to walk there and enjoy a pleasant stroll along the lake while you’re at it.